doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 Remember to re-run distant land generation according to the steps in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md).

 ## Shaders
-Remember to set up the modd-added shaders and enable them in the MGE XE shader tool:
+Remember to set up the mod-added shaders and enable them in the MGE XE shader tool.
+(If the following shaders don't appear in your shader list, that just means you didn't install the relevant mod, so you're fine!):
-- invisibility
+- invisibility (from Enhanced Invisibility)
-- r0_qk_shader
+- r0_qk_shader (from Shattered Stones - an Earthquake Mod)
-- warp
+- warp (from Expedition to Mzelthuand)

 Add them to the bottom of the list of active shaders in MGE XE.